wcfrobert/wthisj/README.md

 For any cross section, there can only be one polar moment of inertia ($J$) - which is used to calculate shear stress due to in-plane torsion (usually for circular shafts).
 On the other hand, a section can have two planar moments of inertia ($I_x$ and $I_y$) - which are used to calculate normal stress due to out-of-plane flexure.

 The parameter $J_c$ was born out of an attempt to fit our 3-D punching shear problem into equations that were meant for 2-D cross sections.
 We care about shear stress, but unbalanced moment is not a torsion because it's applied out-of-plane, so do we use the flexural normal stress equation instead?
-The end result is a concoction that rhymes with all of the above, but ultimately became an confusing anti pattern. $J_c$ is suggestive of polar moment of inertia, but is used in a formula that resembles the flexural-normal-stress equation ($\sigma=Mc/I$).
+The end result is a concoction that rhymes with all of the above, but became an confusing anti pattern. $J_c$ is suggestive of polar moment of inertia, but is used in a formula that resembles the flexural-normal-stress equation ($\sigma=Mc/I$).
 Despite being a polar moment of inertia, you can calculate two $J_c$ values ($J_{cx}$, $J_{cy}$), which means the mathematical relationship: $J = I_x + I_y$ does not hold.
 Lastly, $J_c$ becomes ill-defined for non-orthogonal (diagonal) faces of a polygonal shear section.

 Because of these drawbacks, **ACI 421.1R - Guide for Shear Reinforcement For Slabs** recommends using a slightly different formulation.
-The recommendation is basically this: **forget about $J_c$, just calculate $I_x$ and $I_y$​.**
+The recommendation is basically to **forget about $J_c$, just calculate $I_x$ and $I_y$​.**

 $$I_x = \int y^2dA \approx J_{cx}$$